Iamrudrx/Student-Record-Management-System/README.md

 <p align="center">

-## 🚀 Three People • One Project • One Goal
+## 🚀 Two Developers • One Project • One Goal

 </p>